cloudogu/k8s-ecosystem/docs/development/dev_box_k3d_en.md

 ## Exposing Ports in k3d Clusters

-If the port is not opened, we would get the error: Connection refused
+If the port is not opened, we would get the error: "Connection refused".

 ex: for git clone, we get the following error message:

     ssh: connect to host my-ces.k3ces.localdomain port 2222: Connection refused